 Like Air Force One, the call sign "Marine One" is only used when the President is aboard.
 Otherwise, it is simply a VH-3D helicopter (or its smaller counterpart, the VH-60N).
 It is used for shorter trips that would prove cumbersome for the much larger Air Force One, and it contains far fewer amenities than its jumbo jet counterpart.
 The helicopter is a safer transport logistically than a motorcade, making it an ideal choice for short trips to a variety of locations.
 Dwight D. Eisenhower was the first U.S. President to use the helicopter to get to his vacation home without disrupting ground or air traffic.

 Marine One travels with the President abroad, as well, to be utilized for shorter trips in other countries.
 To accommodate such trips, the helicopter can be taken apart, or essentially folded, to be stored on a larger aircraft.

 Because Marine One carries a world leader, extreme safety measures must be taken to ensure the President is safe at all times.
-Marine One never flies alone; instead, several identical helicopters fly with Marine One so that someone looking up from the ground would not know which helicopter held the President.
+Marine One never flies alone; instead, several identical helicopters fly with the aircraft so that someone looking up from the ground would not know which helicopter holds the President.
 The many helicopters change positions frequently, and each one is equipped with top-secret, state-of-the-art security features should an attack arise.

-The Marine Squadron HMX-1 is charged with the task of operating Marine One.
+The Marine Squadron HMX-1 is charged with the task of operating the aircraft.
 Pilots on board do not wear flight suits; instead, they wear their Marine Blue Dress uniform.
-Whenever Marine One touches down in a new location, an armed Marine guard is there to greet the President, acting as an armed guard.
+Whenever the chopper touches down in a new location, an armed Marine guard is there to greet the President, acting as an armed guard.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!